Jezzzae/Capstone-DACADatabse/README.md

 * User should be able to search for daca clinics in their area
 * User should be able to view updated news on any New legal DACA updates by the senate.
 * User should be able to sign up for emails
-* User should be able to share any of the above resources by twiite Twitter 🐦 or email 📧
+* User should be able to share any of the above resources by Twitter 🐦 or email 📧

 ## ERD ➡
 ![Screenshot (1)](https://user-images.githubusercontent.com/29801753/151246157-7eeae150-09a3-4fe7-968f-7a054248b4db.png)